Code-Institute-Submissions/mariabelenpitriqueo-Milestone-2-Project/README.md

  ### Testing Features

- - **Navigation bar**: Go to the navigation bar.
+ - **How to play button**: Go to the home page.
- Click on "Home", "Locations" or "About us" to confirm and redirect the page to each section and view the relevant information.
+ Click on "How to play" and a box it's going to appear with the information.

- - **Menu**: Go to the "Menu button" on the page and click there to confirm, another tab will open with a PDF preview.
+ - **Play game button**: Go to the home page and click on the button, which will redirect you to the game.

- - **Locations**: Go to the navigation bar and click on "Locations" the section will open with all the information required.
+ - **Back to the Homepage button**: Go to the button and click on it, will redirect you to the home page.

- - **Social media icons**:
- Go to the footer page
- Click on the social media icons to confirm, it will open the link of each social media platform.

- - **Contact**:
+ - **Play again button**:
- Go to the navigation bar and click on "About us" the section with all the required information will open.
-Once there, go to the "Contact" section and fill out the form and click "Send message".
+ Go to the button and click on it, the game will start again.
- Wait for the confirmation "MESSAGE".

  ## Deployment